 Sleeping pills may be sedatives or hypnotics, and they come in many forms.
 People can choose natural, prescription, or over-the-counter pills.

-This article will describe the types of sleeping pills, then look at their uses and safety profiles.
+In this article, we will describe the types of sleeping pills and look at their uses and safety profiles.

 Which sleeping pill is right for me?